Dan J. Harkey

 Preliminary title report

 Financing options are not limited to specific property types.
-Whether it's a single-family home, commercial space, industrial, apartment complex, or vacant infill lot, loans are available to suit the needs.
-However, it's important to note that loans must be made for business rather than consumer purposes.
+Whether it’s a single-family home, commercial space, industrial property, apartment complex, or vacant infill lot, loans are available to suit your needs.
+However, it’s essential to note that loans should be made for business purposes rather than consumer purposes.

 Consumer vs Business Purpose: